 Restylane is a crystal clear gel that is injected into or just under the skin in small amounts.
 It it used especially for the treatment of wrinkles and lines by restoring both volume and structure to skin.
 Restylane is based on hyaluronic acid, similar to the body’s own hyaluronic acid.
 The hyaluronic acid in Restylane is non-animal which means that no skin tests are needed and that there is a minimal risk of allergic or hypersensitive reactions.

-Fine lines on the upper and lower lip, that are not severe enough to require laser resurfacing, smooth and fill out nicely with Restylane.
-Fine lines, deeper wrinkles and folds in the cheek areas (nasolabial, melolabial and lines at the corners of the mouth) also respond well to Restylane.
+Fine lines around the mouth, that are not severe enough to require laser resurfacing, smooth and fill out nicely with Restylane.
+Fine lines, deeper wrinkles and folds in the cheek areas (nasolabial, melolabial and lines at the corners of the mouth) also respond well to the treatment.

 Areas Treated by Restylane

 - Upper face (frown lines, worry lines, eye brow)

 - Middle face (crow’s feet, tired eyes, nose, cheek augmentation)

 - Lower face (nose to mouth lines, smoker’s lines, lip lines, smile lines, sad mouth corners, lip enhancement, chin augmentation)